runtimeverification/javamop/README.md

 ## Setting up

+1. **INSTALLING via Docker** Ensure that you have Docker installed.
+Then, from the same directory as this README.md file, run:

+   a. `cd scripts`

+   b. `docker build -t mop:latest - < javamopDockerfile`

+   c. `docker run -it mop:latest`

+   d.
+In the Docker container, follow instructions in `$HOME/javamop-agent-bundle/README.txt` to set up a Java agent that attaches JavaMOP to running Java processes.

-1. From the same directory as this README.md file, run:
+2. **INSTALLING LOCALLY** From the same directory as this README.md file, run:

    a. `bash scripts/install-javaparser.sh`